 The small amount of research on socks and blisters suggests thick padded socks are more protective of blisters than thin.
 But we also know a lot of people prefer a thin sock.
 So, I want to provide a range of weights to cater to the vast array of customers’ needs.
 These range from people who want:

 The best possible protection in each interdigital space

 Some padding and moisture-management between the toes but have wide feet and struggle at the best of times to find shoes wide enough in the toebox

 Injinji has categorised their socks according to activity types.
 These include Run, UltraRun, Trail and Sport.
 Perhaps because Injinji’s largest customer base are runners, there are Run socks in all weight categories, with all socks in the Padded+ category being UltraRun socks.
 But Trail socks are only in the Padded category.
 Here are the specifics:

 I had intended to focus mainly on weight (thickness) in choosing a range of Injinji’s.
 Because I expected the Coolmax percentages would have been within a similar between the run, trail and sport ranges.
 But they’re so different!
-I’m surprised by the variability.
+I fully believe Injinji knows what they’re doing in terms of fibre composition.
+It’s just something I don’t know a lot about.
+I'm surprised by the variability.

 What About Wool In Injinji Toesocks?